We may receive compensation if you visit partners we recommend. Read our affiliate disclosure.

 - Planning And Goal Setting

-- Managing Progress And Accountability
+- Managing Client’s Accountability and Progress

 For a more detailed explanation of these competencies, see this article: ICF Core Competencies of Coaching – Easy Explained